-During fiscal years 2009 and 2008, we incurred legal fees of \$16,000 and \$26,000, respectively, for services provided by Bingham McCutchen, LLP, a law firm in which a member of our Board of Directors, Andrew Lipman, owns an equity interest.
+During fiscal years 2010 and 2009, we incurred legal fees of \$1,000 and \$16,000, respectively, for services provided by Bingham McCutchen, LLP, a law firm in which a member of our Board of Directors, Andrew Lipman, owns an equity interest.
 Payments made during both periods were in connection with income tax and potential acquisition related matters.
-Our Board of Directors has affirmatively determined that such payments do not constitute a material relationship between us and the director and concluded the director is independent as defined by the NASDAQ corporate governance rules.
+Our Board of Directors has affirmatively determined that such payments do not constitute a material relationship between us and the director and concluded the director is independent as defined by the

+NASDAQ corporate governance rules.
 All payments were made within the limitations set forth by NASDAQ Rules as to the qualifications of an independent director.

-As of January 2, 2010, there is one outstanding line of credit between us and our Chief Executive Officer, Richard P. Nespola, which originated in fiscal year 2001.
-Aggregate borrowings outstanding against the line of credit at January 2, 2010 and January 3, 2009 totaled \$300,000 and are due in September 2011.
-These amounts are included in other assets in the non-current assets section of the balance sheet.
+As of January 1, 2011, there is one outstanding line of credit between us and our Chief Executive Officer, Richard P. Nespola, which originated in fiscal year 2001.
+Aggregate borrowings outstanding against the line of credit at January 1, 2011 and January 2, 2010 totaled \$300,000 and are due in September 2011.
+This amount is included in Prepaids and Other Current Assets in the current assets section of the Consolidated Balance Sheet as of January 1, 2011.
+This amount was included in other assets in the noncurrent assets section of the Consolidated Balance Sheet as of January 2, 2010.
 In accordance with the loan provisions, the interest rate charged on the loans is equal to the Applicable Federal Rate (AFR), as announced by the Internal Revenue Service, for short-term obligations (with annual compounding) in effect for the month in which the advance is made, until fully paid.
 Pursuant to the Sarbanes-Oxley Act, no further loan agreements or draws against the line may be made by us to, or arranged by us for our executive officers.
-Interest payments on this loan are current as of January 2, 2010.
+Interest payments on this loan are current as of January 1, 2011.

 ITEM 7A.
-QUALITATIVE AND QUANTITATIVE DISCLOSURES ABOUT MARKET RISK
+QUALITATIVE AND QUANTITATIVE DISCLOSURES ABOUT MARKET RISKNot applicable.

 ITEM 8.
-CONSOLIDATED FINANCIAL STATEMENTS

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+CONSOLIDATED FINANCIAL STATEMENTS REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-To the Board of Directors and Stockholders of The Management Network Group, Inc. Overland Park, Kansas
+To the Board of Directors and Stockholders of

+The Management Network Group, Inc.

+Overland Park, Kansas

-We have audited the accompanying consolidated balance sheets of The Management Network Group, Inc. and subsidiaries (the Company) as of January 2, 2010 and January 3, 2009, and the related consolidated statements of operations and comprehensive loss, stockholders equity, and cash flows for the 52-week period ended January 2, 2010 and the 53-week period ended January 3, 2009.
+We have audited the accompanying consolidated balance sheets of The Management Network Group, Inc. and subsidiaries (the Company) as of January 1, 2011 and January 2, 2010, and the related consolidated statements of operations and comprehensive loss, stockholders equity, and cash flows for the 52-week periods ended January 1, 2011 and January 2, 2010.
 These financial statements are the responsibility of the Company s management.
 Our responsibility is to express an opinion on these financial statements based on our audits.